elronbandel/2026/_posts/2026-04-27-general-agent-evaluation.md

 ---
 layout: distill
 title: "Ready For General Agents?
 Let's Test It."
-description: General-purpose agents are emerging, promising seamless deployment across environments.
-Yet current evaluation methods cannot measure their adaptability to unseen environments-the very core of their generality.
-We outline key challenges and propose a path toward an evaluation framework designed to progress general agents, one that enables robust, cross-environment testing without limiting innovation.
+description: General-purpose agents are emerging, carrying the promise of seamless deployment across environments.
+However, current evaluation methods cannot measure their adaptability to diverse unseen environments—the foundation of true generality.
+We outline key challenges and chart a path toward an evaluation framework that supports robust, cross-environment testing designed for progressing general agents.
 date: 2026-04-27
 future: true
 htmlwidgets: true